jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

 JuMP provides the first part of an algebraic modeling language using the [`@variable`](@ref), [`@objective`](@ref), and [`@constraint`](@ref) macros.

-For example, here's how we would write the knapsack problem in JuMP:
+For example, here's how we write the knapsack problem in JuMP:
 ```jldoctest
 julia> using JuMP, GLPK